Wales Co-operative Centre (funding complete)

-A continuation of funding from 2016 is providing specialist consultant support to create business cases and develop financial modelling for 40 pioneer co-operative housing projects, with an aim to create 100 affordable homes.
-The project supports emerging co-operative groups to develop from concept to construction.
-Without this support, groups would not have the technical expertise to achieve their goal.
+A continuation of funding from 2016 provided specialist consultant support to create business cases and develop financial modelling for 40 pioneer co-operative housing projects, with the aim of creating 100 affordable homes.
+The project supported emerging co-operative groups to develop from concept to construction.
+Without this support, groups would not have had the technical expertise to achieve their goal.

 The Wales Co-operative Centre has identified appetite for more co-operative housing in Wales.
 Housing co-operatives are groups of people who collectively own and manage their accommodation – from shared houses, to blocks of flats, to entire housing estates.
 Together they take responsibility for arranging repairs, making decisions about rent and who joins or leaves the co-operative.
 Living in a housing co-operative can be a good way to access affordable housing and gives people more control over where and how they live.

 Successes have included: